 To guard against gaining a strike, you need a lawyer who knows the laws well.
 Third strike lawyer William C. Maklerhas extensive experience dealing with the complexities surrounding the California Three Strikes Law.
 He can help you determine whether:

 To guard against gaining a strike, you need a lawyer who knows the laws well.
 Third strike lawyer William C. Makler has extensive experience dealing with the complexities surrounding the California Three Strikes Law.
 He can help you determine whether:

 - Your offense does or does not fit in to the Three Strikes program

 - You can use one of the possible safety valves that do not involve prison.

 These depend on the crime, and include such measures as drug treatment or plea bargaining.

 It is beneficial to speak with a lawyer experienced in defending cases involving strike priors before assuming whether a judge is likely to strike a strike.
-If you or a loved one are facing a criminal charge with one or more strike priors alleged anywhere in the Tri-County area (e.g., Santa Barbara, Ventura, or San Luis Obispo), you may contact Mr. Makler any time for a free initial consultation.
+If you or a loved one are facing a criminal charge with one or more strike priors alleged anywhere in the Tri-County area (e.g., Santa Barbara, Ventura, or San Luis Obispo), contact us any time for a free initial consultation.

 Call us now at (805) 892-4922 for a free, no obligation, consultation.
 Or, if you prefer it, you may fill in your contact information and a description of what criminal legal problem you may need help with in the contact form to the right and Mr. Makler will get back to you as soon as possible and frequently within a few minutes.